-Clay City Jr./Sr. High School's racially homogenous school population of 387 students in grades 7-12 for the 2021-2022 school year has slightly increased from previous years; however, the student population in our school corporation has decreased the past few years.
-For the 2020-2021 school year, approximately 37.5% of the students were on a free or reduced lunch program.
+Clay City Jr./Sr. High School's racially homogenous school population of 366 students in grades 7-12 for the 2022-2023 school year has slightly decreased from previous years.
+For the 2021-2022 school year, approximately 43.3% of the students were on a free or reduced lunch program.

 A majority of the student population is involved in athletics and/or a vast array of clubs and extracurricular activities.
 Twenty-six teams compete for the school during the three sports seasons in grades 7-12.
-Our T.E.A.M.S, S.T.E.M., F.C.C.L.A., F.F.A., COB/COG, Robotics, and B.P.A. groups have enjoyed successes at the state level during past years.
+Our TEAMS, STEM, FCCLA, FFA, COB/COG, Robotics, and BPA groups have enjoyed successes at the state level during past years.
 Students also enjoy theater, National Honor Society, Student Council, Pep Club, INTERACT, and 4-H. While there is a significant number of students who participate in athletics and other school activities, there are also a number of students who show a lack of interest in school-related activities that the school targets to "get involved."
 An increasing number of students have become involved in school-sponsored projects in the community during the past few years.

 Over the last few years the attendance rate has hovered in the mid to lower 90's.
-The attendance rate for the 2019-2020 was 94%.
-Previous attendance rates are as followed: 2016-2017- 94.5%, 2017-2018 - 93.1%, and 2018-2019 - 92.6%.
+The attendance rate for the 2021-2022 was 94.9%, which is a 2.6% increase from the previous school year.
+Previous attendance rates are as followed: 2016-2017- 94.5%, 2017-2018 - 93.1%, 2018-2019 - 92.6%, 2019-2020 - 94.2%, and 2020-2021 - 92.3%.
 A very small number of students are suspended for alcohol, tobacco, or other drugs; the majority of discipline referrals are for tardiness.
 Less than 1% of the student body drops out in any one year, and there have been few expulsions over the past three years.
 During the 2021-2022 school year, Clay Community Schools implemented an Exam Wavier policy to help improve student attendance.
+This program will continue for the 2022-2023 school year.
 Students that miss less than three full days of school will be able to opt-out of one of their final exams.
 Excellent attendance is defined as having three or fewer absences during a semester.

-The graduation rate was 90.5% for the Class of 2020, well above the state average of 87%.
-The Class of 2019 earned a 96.2% graduation rate, 96.4% graduated from the Class of 2018 and the Class of 2017 earned a graduation rate of 93.1%.
+The graduation rate was 91.2% for the Class of 2021, well above the state average of 87.1%.
+The Class of 2020 earned a 90.5% graduation rate, Class of 2019 earned a 96.2% graduation rate, 96.4% graduated from the Class of 2018 and the Class of 2017 earned a graduation rate of 93.1%.

-For the 2020-2021 school year, Clay City Jr/Sr High School's state standardized testing results are as followed:
+For the 2021-2022 school year, Clay City Jr/Sr High School's state standardized testing results are as followed: